oatlog/oatlog/doc/report/main.typ

   #`all`$, identically across all relations)
 - Memory compression of various data structures
 - Variable-width radix sort
+- Re-canonicalize during rehash (implemented in scratch).
+- Pick ideal ordering to reconstruct indexes so we sort the lists a minimum number of times (the flow stuff)

 Larger research-y:
 - Magic sets